Venezuela's Hugo Chavez dies from cancer

 The flamboyant 58-year-old had undergone four operations in Cuba for a cancer that was first detected in his pelvic region in mid-2011.
 His last surgery was on December 11 and he had not been seen in public since.

 "We have just received the most tragic and awful information.
 At 4.25 p.m.
-(8:55 p.m.
-British time) today March the 5th, President Hugo Chavez Frias died," Vice President Nicolas Maduro announced in a televised address, his voice choking.
+(03.55 p.m.
+EST) today March the 5th, President Hugo Chavez Frias died," Vice President Nicolas Maduro announced in a televised address, his voice choking.

 "It's a moment of deep pain," he said in the address, in which he appeared with senior ministers.